ADMIN-INTELLIGENCE-GmbH/CheckMK/local_checks/borg_backup/README.md

 # Installation

-Just copy the script `check_borg_backup` into the following folder on your Checkmk client:
+Copy the script `check_borg_backup` into the following directory on your Checkmk client:

 ```
 /usr/lib/check_mk_agent/local